How to use the MoSCoW method to build an MVP?

 Must have

-The must-have group consists of features that are absolutely essential for your product to work.
+The must-haves are features that are absolutely essential for your product to work.
 In the case of MVP, they are crucial either to the product’s very existence or for fulfilling the UVP (Unique Value Proposition).
 If the development team fails to deliver the items from the must-have in the current sprint, the sprint should be considered a failure.
 When talking about creating an MVP, things get even more straightforward.
 MVP is not ready until all the must-have features are ready.

 Features that belong to this pool are usually the easiest ones to identify.
 After all, it’s not that hard to tell what is the absolute bare minimum.
 What is usually much more challenging is identifying features that should be dropped from must have to further categories.